Mana Iwabuchi: Senior

 In early 2016, Iwabuchi was part of the Japan team in the 2016 AFC Women's Olympic Qualifying Tournament, where she scored important goals against South Korea, Vietnam and North Korea, finishing as the team's top scorer of the tournament.
 However, Japan ended the tournament in 3rd place, narrowly missing out on the top two places, which meant they had failed to qualify for the 2016 Summer Olympics.

 The summer of 2016 was a significant turning point in Iwabuchi's national team career, as the "Golden Period" of the Nadeshiko's global dominance was slowly beginning to come to a close.
 Her mentor and legend of the women's game in Japan, Homare Sawa, had announced her retirement at the end of 2015.
 This was followed by long-serving national team coach Norio Sasaki, who had led them to great successes at the past two World Cups and Olympics, stepping down from his role following Japan's failure to qualify for Rio 2016.
-With another key player Aya Miyama, the captain at the time, also retiring from national team duty following the failure to qualify for the Olympics, all eyes turned to Iwabuchi to step up as the focal point and become the star of the "future" Japanese national team.
+With another key player Aya Miyama, the captain at the time, also retiring from national team duty following the failure to qualify for the Olympics, press coverage posed Iwabuchi to step up as the focal point and become the star of the "future" Japanese national team.